Houston Cougars men's basketball: Postseason play

-NCAA Men's Division I Tournament results
+NCAA Division I tournament results

-The Cougars have appeared in 23 NCAA Tournaments.
-Their combined record is 36–28.
+The Cougars have appeared in 26 NCAA tournaments.
+Their combined record is 45–31.
+They have made seven appearances in the Final Four of the tournament, which is the most of any team who has not won a national championship.

 The NCAA began seeding the tournament with the 1978 edition.

 NIT results

 The Cougars have appeared in 11 National Invitation Tournaments (NIT).
 Their combined record is 5–11.

-CBI
+CBI results

 The Cougars have appeared in the College Basketball Invitational (CBI) three times.
 Their combined record is 3–3.

 NAIA tournament results

 The Cougars have appeared in the NAIA tournament twice.
 Their combined record is 2–2.